We review the Natural Cycles app to see if this natural contraception is worth the hype.

 - Women unable to use other types of contraception due to medical conditions

-- Women wanting a form of contraception that doesn’t interfere with your periods
+- Women wanting a form of contraception that doesn’t affect their periods

 - Women that are able to (and will remember to) take their temperature every morning

-- Women that are happy to obtain from sex or use other forms of contraception on red days
+- Women that are happy to abstain from sex or use other forms of contraception on red days

 Who shouldn’t use it?

-- Women constantly travelling to different time zones or that have an irregular sleeping pattern
+- Women constantly traveling to different time zones or that have an irregular sleeping pattern

 - Women who don’t want periods